bodiem13/Relo/README.txt

 RAW_DATA DIRECTORY

-The 'raw_data' directory contains raw census data.
+The 'raw_data' directory contains the raw Census data.

 Please refer to Diagram_5 below for more information about the structure of the 'raw_data' directory.